 The credibility of both convicts was then contested by the prosecuting team who wasted no time to cross examine and show that criminals possessing such history were not the ones to be trusted.

-As for Knox, there has been no forensic evidence, except for a knife containing both Knox's and Kercher's DNA found in Sollecito's flat, indicating that she was present in the bedroom Kercher was killed on Nov.
-1, 2007.
+As for Knox, there has been no forensic evidence, except for a knife containing both Knox's and Kercher's DNA found in Sollecito's flat, indicating that she was present in the bedroom Kercher was killed.

 Knox's defense team dismissed the knife as valid evidence saying that Knox had used knives to cook in Sollecito's apartment.

-DNA tests are being carried out once again on judge orders.
-According to CBSnews.com, Kurt Knox, Amanda's father, doesn’t believe new witnesses testifying in favor of his daughter are important to the case.
-Rather, “it's more wrapped around … the DNA evidence that's going to be brought to the trial on the 30th of June.”
+DNA tests are being carried out once again on judge orders and according to CBSnews.com Kurt Knox, Amanda's father, said that more than the new witnesses testifying in favor of his daughter, the trial "is more wrapped around the DNA evidence that will brought to the trial on the 30th of June."